sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 </div>

 <div markdown="1" class="cn">
-- Exploitable meaning developer mistakes and/or my own lazyness was not holding me back.
+- Exploitable meaning developer mistakes and/or my own laziness was not holding me back.
 - The AB vulnerabilities were complete (not partial), meaning an attacker could access everything.
 - The ID vulnerabilities could have been used to leak credentials and achieve remote code execution.
 - The RCE vulnerabilities had complete impact gaining access as either SYSTEM or root.